Abhishek279-alt/abhishek-qr-component/README.md

 ## My process

-Created a card using multiple <div> and added simple CSS using classes and id selectors.
+Created a card using multiple <div> , used simple CSS and added the style sheet internally.

 ### Built with